im-rahulr/qwen-code/docs/cli/commands.md

 ### Built-in Commands

 - **`/bug`**
-  - **Description:** File an issue about Qwen Code.
-By default, the issue is filed within the GitHub repository for Qwen Code.
+  - **Description:** File an issue about Codecraft.
+By default, the issue is filed within the GitHub repository for Codecraft.
 The string you enter after `/bug` will become the headline for the bug being filed.
 The default `/bug` behavior can be modified using the `bugCommand` setting in your `.qwen/settings.json` files.

 - **`/chat`**
   - **Description:** Save and resume conversation history for branching conversation state interactively, or resuming a previous state from a later session.